Average start and late winter in Alberta's long-term fall forecast | News

 - See also:

+A few shots of cold weather are likely early in the season, bringing a heightened risk for an early-season freeze, and an end to a what has been a very difficult growing season.

+The Weather Network acknowledged that a normal fall in Alberta typically includes a few shots of early winter weather; however, they anticipate “the arrival of consistent cold will be delayed with above normal temperatures expected for December.”

-Be prepared for that random autumnal dusting of snow we always seem to get by the end of October every year, but overall it sounds like this year’s fall forecast is not too shabby for Alberta.
+So maybe expect that random dusting of snow to come by the end of October, but overall it seems like this year’s fall forecast is not too shabby.
 Hooray!